4 DAYS FROM $1,299

 Fly to Germany

 Today, fly overnight to Frankfurt, Germany.
-You can also begin your journey earlier with an optional pre-trip extension to Paris.
+You can also begin your journey earlier with an optional pre-trip extension to Amsterdam.

 Enjoy the Mainz attraction